Evilazaro/APIM-Accelerator/SECURITY.md

 ---

-Thank you for helping us keep the Azure API Management Landing Zone Accelerator secure!
+Thank you for helping us keep the Azure API Management Accelerator secure!